 The AIS Scholarship program is to help undergraduate Native American students with financial support to attend college, maintain enrollment, and graduate.
 Scholarship Awards are based on up to one-half of tuition and need for the term the student is applying for and are allocated directly to the school for the student.
 Students will need to have their own email account in order to apply.
 This is offered quarterly.
 Applications run from January-February, March-April, May-July and September-November.

-*Enrolled or will enroll as a matriculated student in a university, college, junior college or technical school located in the United States (incoming freshman accepted)
+- Enrollment: Applicants must be enrolled or plan to enroll as matriculated students in a university, college, junior college, or technical school located in the United States.
+This scholarship is open to incoming freshmen.

-*Minimum cumulative GPA of 2.25 must be established and maintained after the first semester/quarter of college
+- Minimum GPA: A minimum cumulative GPA of 2.25 must be established and maintained after the first semester/quarter of college.